cricut/apple-config/README.md

 # apple-config

-Common generic or universal configuration and utility files.
+Common generic or universal configuration and utility files